 The most common manner of poinsettia plant propagation is rooting a poinsettia cutting.
 Although growers root cuttings in greenhouses, you can also root cuttings on a windowsill.

 To get the best new plants, cut healthy new stems from vigorous plants.
-Take three- to six-inch cuttings from parent plants just after their new growth starts in early summer.
+Take 3 to 6 inches (8-15 cm.) of cuttings from parent plants just after their new growth starts in early summer.

 Using rooting hormones can help you succeed in rooting poinsettia cuttings.
 Tap some of the powder out on a paper towel and dip the cut end in the product.
 Then insert the cutting into holes you have poked into moist, pasteurized potting soil or fine sand.